DavidSkura/zetl/README.md

 ### create an ETL

-create a folder under zetl_scripts and add a file which follows the naming convention.
+create a folder under zetl_scripts and add a file which follows the naming convention step_number.activity.extension For example:

+- 1.anything.sql
+- 2.anythingelses.bat
+- 3.something.py

 ### run an ETL